Christian-ALLEGRE/WSJTXHelper/README.md

    users that reply to me changes my configuration so that WSJTX will reply to them instead of continuing my call to Alaska at next transmission period.
    That was anoying...
-   Sorry for them, but I'm calling Alaska and I don't want to reply to them.
+   Sorry for them, but I'm calling Alaska and I don't want to reply to them at this time.

 2) I'm using a Diamond CP-6S antenna, witch is supposed to be powered with only 40W in digital modes (FT8, FT4, MSK144, ...)
-   And I need more pover to be heard in Alaska.
+   But I need more pover to be heard in Alaska.
 At least 80W...
-   So, during my calls, I want to set power to 80W, and to prevent antenna damage, i want to transmit only one frame by minute instead of two.
+   So, during my calls, I want to set power to 80W, and to prevent antenna damage, i want to transmit only one 15s frame by minute instead of two.

 To do this, i was constantly disabling transmission two seconds before the end of the frame, waiting 45 seconds, before Enabling TX again for 13 seconds.
-This was very anoying....
+This was very anoying...

-So, I wrote this program to do this automatically.
+So, I wrote this WSJTXHelper program to do this automatically.

 How to use WSJTXHelper :